-Cast Iron has a place in the hearts of North Americans, because it’s what the pioneers carried with them across the continent.
+Cast iron has a place in the hearts of North Americans, because it’s what the pioneers carried with them across the continent.
 It’s not the lightest material to make cooking utensils out of, but it was indestructible.

-People think of them cast iron cookware items as indestructible, and they are close to it.
+People think of cast iron cookware items as indestructible, and they are close to it.
 But extreme heat or extreme changes of temperature can crack cast iron.

 - Room temperature liquids are fine to pour in a hot cast-iron pan, just not ice water or very cold running tap water; never put a hot cast iron pan in the sink and run cold, cold water into it;